-Ms. Peck provides leadership and vision in the design and implementation of USCCB/MRS's programming and protection efforts for vulnerable migrating children.
-In this capacity, Ms. Peck and the Children's Services team oversee a national network of more than 200 diocesan and other community-based social service agencies providing family reunification and specialized foster care services to unaccompanied refugee and immigrant children.
-Ms. Peck previously held positions at MRS as the Assistant Director of Family Reunification ensuring safe reunifications of children and families separated by migration, and in the Anti-Trafficking Program developing and coordinating a national victim services program for foreign-born victims of human trafficking.
-Ms. Peck worked in the Anti-Trafficking in Persons (ATIP) unit at the department of Health and Human Services' Office of Refugee Resettlement (HHS/ORR) as a Child Protection Specialist, at Lutheran Immigration and Refugee Service advocating for the best interest of unaccompanied, undocumented children in placement decisions, at International Social Service providing inter-country case management to separated families, and at a Child Advocacy Center in Baltimore investigating allegations of child abuse and neglect.
-Ms. Peck has a Master's in Social Work and a Bachelor's in Journalism from the University of Maryland.
+Ms. Peck provides leadership and vision in the design and implementation of USCCB/MRS's protection efforts for vulnerable migrating children.
+She oversees a national network of more than 200 diocesan and other community-based social service agencies providing family reunification and specialized foster care services to unaccompanied refugee and immigrant children.
+Specializing in the intersection of immigration and child welfare, her experience includes developing and coordinating a national case management program for foreign-born victims of human trafficking at USCCB/MRS; as a Child Protection Specialist within the Anti-Trafficking in Persons (ATIP) unit at the department of Health and Human Services (HHS); and at Lutheran Immigration and Refugee Service as an advocate for the best interests of unaccompanied children.
+Ms. Peck has testified in Congress and has served as a subject-matter expert at conferences in the U.S. and internationally.
+She has a Master's in Social Work from the University of Maryland.

 Kathryn Kuennen, MSW, Assistant Director of Family Reunification

 Ms. Kuennen oversees a national program that provides home assessment and family preservation services to ensure safe reunifications of families separated by migration.
-Ms. Kuennen has over nine years of experience working with refugee and immigrant populations and programs.
-She began this career as a full-time volunteer with the Catholic Charities Refugee Resettlement program in Phoenix, Arizona through the Holy Cross Associates, a post-graduate national service program.
-Ms. Kuennen worked as a case manager at a shelter care program for unaccompanied, undocumented children funded by the Division of Children's Services at HHS/ORR and this direct experience provided a strong foundation for her continued work on behalf of unaccompanied, migrating children.
-Ms. Kuennen has experience conducting home visits and providing direct service as a bilingual social worker with children and families involved in family and juvenile court systems in Arizona.
+She has over nine years of experience working with refugee and immigrant populations and programs.
+Ms. Kuennen began this career as a full-time volunteer with the Catholic Charities Refugee Resettlement program in Phoenix, Arizona.
+She worked as a case manager at a shelter care program for unaccompanied, undocumented children funded by the Division of Children's Services at HHS/ORR and this direct experience provided a strong foundation for her continued work on behalf of unaccompanied, migrating children.
 Ms. Kuennen has a Master's degree in Social Work from Arizona State University and a BA in Political Science and Spanish from the University of Notre Dame.

 Anne Mullooly, MSSW, Assistant Director of Foster Care

-Ms. Mullooly is responsible for the vision and leadership regarding USCCB/MRS support of unaccompanied children in the U.S. Ms. Mullooly and her team provide coordination of foster care placement and services for migrating and refugee children through a national network of Unaccompanied Refugee Minor (URM) programs.
-Ms. Mullooly oversees program capacity development, advocacy, empirical research, case and program oversight, and training and consultation provided to various stakeholders by her team.
+Ms. Mullooly is responsible for the vision and leadership regarding USCCB/MRS support of unaccompanied children in the U.S. by providing coordination of foster care placement and services for migrating and refugee children through a national network of Unaccompanied Refugee Minor (URM) programs.
+Ms. Mullooly recently co-authored a book on the URM program, highlighting guiding principles and promising practices of this unique model of care.
 She has more than 15 years of professional experience spanning from clinical social work to developing and implementing national service programs for vulnerable foreign-born populations.
-Ms. Mullooly recently co-authored a book on the URM program, highlighting guiding principles and promising practices of this unique model of care.
-Ms. Mullooly held previous positions at USCCB/MRS in both the Anti-Trafficking Program and Family Reunification program for unaccompanied migrating children.
-Prior to joining USCCB/MRS in 2005, Ms. Mullooly was a school social worker with low-income and immigrant children and families, and also worked with adults with severe mental illness in a community-based setting.
 Ms. Mullooly served as a U.S. Peace Corps Volunteer in Ecuador and received both her Bachelor of Arts and Master of Science in Social Work from the University of Wisconsin.